Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 Sometimes the traditional methods are traditional for a reason, because they’ve stood the test of time and they work.
 In the language learning world, however, a lot of research has been done to suggest that we need a lot more variety and stimulus to emulate an immersive learning environment, rather than just images and isolated audio clips.
 We also learn much more effectively when we are motivated to learn and enjoy the process, receiving a sense of satisfaction and progress.

-Rosetta Stone would do well to consider using more motivational strategies to motivate learners, for example by earning points, maintaining learning streaks and unlocking bonus levels, like the more popular Duolingo.
+Rosetta Stone would do well to consider using more motivational strategies to keep learners engaged, for example by earning points, maintaining learning streaks and unlocking bonus levels, like the more popular Duolingo.
 It’d also be more effective if they added more variety to the way they conduct the lessons.
 Every lesson is identical in its format, with the same style of questions.
-This can get very tedious and boring after a while, and can have a negative effect on our ability to memorise the information.
+This can get very tedious and boring after a while, and can have a negative effect on our ability to memorize the information.

 Con #2: Generic Syllabus